google/gov-meetings-made-searchable/README.md

 This is project to make the contents of public meetings searchable and discoverable.
-This repo is a series of utilities and containers you can use to transcode, transcribe, and publish content from videos public meetings and hearings.
+This repo is a series of utilities and containers you can use to transcode, transcribe, and publish content from videos of public meetings and hearings.

 #### app-engine-front-end